 Herbs are a lovely addition and I especially like mint.
 You can also experiment with spices like cinnamon, nice with banana or apple based smoothies.
 Fresh ginger is great for digestion and as an anti-inflammatory.

-Here are a couple of my favourite simple green smoothies to start you off, but you will see new and interesting recipes feature on my blog regularly.
-These recipes use pea protein but if you can’t get it, either leave it out or substitute with another protein powder or add seeds, nuts or nut butters- not too much!
+Here is a very basic, simple green smoothie to start you off, but you will see new and interesting recipes feature on my blog regularly.

 - 1 banana